Mercerenies/a-turtles-troll/README.md

 * Temperature mechanics no longer consider the "helmet" slot when computing player temperature.
 * Raccoon-style cake slices are now detected as being cake.
+* When you mine a block, there's a small chance the game will treat it as though you had Silk Touch.
 * Fixed some bugs with the lava/water fluid mechanics.
 * Added several new trivia questions.